 Tender juicy turkey breast roasted with butter and herbs, delicious stuffing, crispy Yukon potatoes, and garlicky asparagus — I’m so excited about this easy Thanksgiving dinner for two or four people.

 You may be thinking rather dubiously, a sheet pan turkey dinner?
 Really?
 How does that work?
 Well, it works wonderfully!
 And deliciously!
 And there’s only one pan to wash.
 Does it get better than that?
 I don’t think so.
+You’ll find this Steak Sheet Pan Dinner equally as amazing.

 Actually, this “mini Thanksgiving dinner” is perfect any time of year.
 If you prefer, roast a small whole chicken instead of a turkey breast.
 Both work equally well.

 Looking for a few more sides to serve with your dinner?
-I love this easy cinnamon apple cranberry sauce and you can make that a day or two ahead.
+I love easy cinnamon apple cranberry sauce and you can make that a day or two ahead.
 If your Thanksgiving dinner isn’t complete without sweet potatoes, try vanilla bean mashed sweet potatoes, or substitute sweet potatoes for the Yukon potatoes in the sheet pan dinner.
 You’ll see lots more sides at the end of this post.

 Didn’t Thanksgiving just get a bit less challenging?
 I hope so!
 Have a wonderful dinner together, whether it’s with two of you or ten.
 Pause for a moment to express gratitude for the good things in your lives — we’ve been blessed with so much!
 Just sitting down to a delicious meal with a loved one is a blessing beyond compare, isn’t it?